It’s hard to choose between Venice or Naples on your Italy travel itinerary.

 Final Thoughts on Venice or Naples for Your Italy Itinerary

-After learning what each of these beautiful Italian cities offer, you still have a hard decision to make.
+After learning what each of these beautiful Italian cities offers, you still have a hard decision to make.

 But rest assured you will love either one.
 And if you can swing it, make time for both!